Kidney dialysis

 About our private dialysis clinic

-When you have a kidney condition, dialysis can become a big part of your life.
+When you have end-stage kidney disease, dialysis becomes a big part of your life.
 At Cromwell Hospital, we aim to deliver comfortable and convenient dialysis services tailored to our patients’ needs and lifestyles.

 For your peace of mind, our clinic is supported by a 24-hour on-call consultant, with intensive care available for acute emergencies.